 Ed is an accomplished trial lawyer whose cases have involved allegations of securities and financial frauds, cryptocurrency fraud, money laundering, and Foreign Corrupt Practices Act (FCPA) violations.

-Ed Kim represents individuals and entities in criminal and regulatory enforcement actions, internal investigations, and complex commercial litigation.
-An accomplished trial lawyer and investigator, Ed co-founded the firm after serving for nearly a decade as an Assistant United States Attorney in the Criminal Division of the United States Attorney’s Office for the Southern District of New York.
+Ed co-founded the firm after serving for nearly a decade as a federal prosecutor with the U.S. Department of Justice, where he was an Assistant United States Attorney and supervisor of two units in the United States Attorney’s Office for the Southern District of New York (SDNY).

 Ed also was a member of the Securities and Commodities Fraud Task Force, where he handled significant securities matters, including the prosecutions of the Chief Executive Officer and Chief Financial Officer of a publicly traded company for accounting fraud and market manipulation; an international bank executive for insider trading through the use of foreign investment products; a bank executive and a finance analyst at a pharmaceutical company for participating in an insider trading conspiracy; and investment advisors for market manipulation, securities fraud, and investment advisor fraud.
 Ed also prosecuted a variety of other crimes, including money laundering, wire and mail fraud, bank fraud, healthcare fraud, and national security offenses.